 You want to over deliver and wow potential investors.
 Be prepared with facts and figures to support every claim.

-This doesn’t need to be overwhelming, all of this is available in our hotel business plan available for instant download.
+This task doesn’t need to be overwhelming, as you get all this in our hotel business plan that’s instantly downloadable.

 All of the answers are at your fingertips.